Easy Web Development Projects For Students Middle School & Up (Updated for 2022)

 These projects are simple enough but challenging for students who want to learn web development in detail.
 They test your students’ skills as a web developer and keep them entertained at the same time.

 Not every teacher has the time to create curriculum that is ready for the classroom or virtual learning, let alone their own projects, tutorial videos, or standards-aligned courses to prep students to receive industry-endorsed digital badges or international industry-recognized certifications.
 We allow you to easily offer these to your students.
-Check out our courses that cover coding, games, web design, web development, web animation, mobile app development, web technologies and more.
+Check out our courses that cover AI and robotics, web games, web design, web development, web animation, mobile app development, web technologies and more.